 Early in this career, Dan worked as a community organizer in Guadalajara, Mexico organizing a squatter community to secure land rights, running water, and public education.
 He then returned to Washington, DC for a research fellowship at the Woodstock Theological Center at Georgetown University.

-Dan is a 2007 Annie E. Casey Children and Families Fellow and leads the K-12 subcommittee of the Presidential Advisory Commission on Education Excellence for Hispanics.
-He also serves on the board of Child Trends, as an advisory board member of Big Bets, an initiative of The Bridgespan Group and Forbes, and on the Harvard Business School’s Social Enterprise Advisory Board.
+Dan is a 2007 Annie E. Casey Children and Families Fellow serves on the advisory boards of HBS Social Enterprise Initiative, Alliance for Strong Families, Big Bets for Social Change and Project Evident.
 He holds a bachelor’s degree in international relations from Georgetown University School of Foreign Service and a master’s degree in philosophy from Fordham University.